Imperial Russian Navy

 The Imperial Navy drew its officers from the aristocracy of the Empire, who belonged to the state Russian Orthodox Church.
-Young aristocrats began to be trained for leadership at a national naval school.
+Young aristocrats began to be trained for leadership at a national naval boarding school, the Naval Cadet Corps.
 From 1818 on, only officers of the Imperial Russian Navy were appointed to the position of Chief Manager of the Russian-American Company, based in Russian America (present-day Alaska) for colonization and fur-trade development.
 Although the early Imperial Navy initially employed paid foreign sailors, the government began to recruit native-born sailors as conscripts, drafted (as were men to serve in the army).
-Service in the navy was lifelong.
+Service in the navy was lifelong before the 1874 decree on conscription limited the service term to six years at most.
 Many naval commanders and recruits came from Imperial Russia's non-Russian lands with maritime traditions—Finland and (especially) the Baltic governorates.

 The Russian Navy went into a period of decline due to the Empire's slow technical and economic development in the first half of the 19th century.
 It had a revival in the latter part of the century during the reign of Emperor Nicholas II (r.
-1894–1917), but most of its Pacific Fleet (along with the Baltic Fleet sent to the Far East) was destroyed in the humiliating Russo-Japanese War of 1904-1905.
+1894–1917), but most of its Pacific Fleet (along with the Baltic Fleet sent to the Far East) was destroyed in the disastrous Russo-Japanese War of 1904–1905.
+Nicholas II, who was a naval enthusiast, had a major role in both the build up of the navy before the war with Japan and the rebuilding of it in the decade after.